Officials probe India bridge collapse as divers comb river - NewsBreak

 In March, the Morbi town government awarded a 15-year contract to to Oreva to maintain and manage the bridge.
 The same month, Oreva closed the bridge for seven months for repairs.

 The bridge, which spans a wide section of the Machchu river, has been repaired several times in the past and many of its original parts have been replaced over the years.
 It was reopened Oct.
 26, the first day of the Gujarati New Year, which coincides with the Hindu festival season.
-Hundreds of sightseers paid some 17 Indian rupees, roughly 20 cents, to gain entry, according to local media reports.
+The attraction drew hundreds of sightseers.

 Sandeepsinh Zala, a Morbi official, told the Indian Express newspaper the company reopened the bridge without first obtaining a “fitness certificate.”
 That could not be independently verified, but officials said they were investigating.